 Burke’s mission is to provide the highest-quality and most compassionate and comprehensive mental health and developmental disability services.
 To meet this mission, Burke has established Strategic Initiatives to direct the work of Burke leadership and staff, review the FY 2017 Strategic Initiatives.

-Burke provides award-winning mental health and intellectual and development disability services to anyone that needs them in 12 East Texas counties: Angelina, Houston, Jasper, Nacogdoches, Newton, Polk, Sabine, San Augustine, San Jacinto, Shelby, Trinity, and Tyler.
+Burke provides award-winning services in twelve East Texas counties (Angelina, Houston, Jasper, Nacogdoches, Newton, Polk, Sabine, San Augustine, San Jacinto, Shelby, Trinity and Tyler).

 Mental Health Services

 Capacity for mental health services has continued to increase since FY12 when 6,624 adults and children were seen.
 In FY17, mental health services were provided to 11,039 adults and children, a 66.65% increase over FY12.
 This increase correlates with our constant and increasing efforts to provide quality customer care.
 Efforts include maintaining new clinic sites added in recent years, utilizing our comprehensive telemedicine network and additional staff at all locations through a variety of mental health programs.